medicare medicaid texas

 Medicare Part A & B Assistance

-If you receive or are eligible for Medicare but cannot pay for your premiums, co-pays, or deductibles, you should read more about Medicare Savings Programs in Texas.
+If you receive or are eligible for Medicare but cannot pay your premiums, co-pays, or deductibles, you should read more about Medicare Savings Programs in Texas.
 Four Medicare Savings Programs could help you pay for Medicare Part A and/or Part B deductibles, coinsurance, and copayments.

 Long-Term Care Assistance